-Customers requiring high parallel performance capability will benefit from GPU instances, which provide access to NVIDIA GPUs each with up to 1,536 CUDA cores and 4GB of video memory.
+Customers requiring high graphics capability will benefit from GPU Graphics instances.
+The current generation GPU Graphics instance, G2 Instance, provides access to NVIDIA GPUs each with up to 1,536 CUDA cores and 4GB of video memory.
 With the latest driver releases, these GPUs provide support for OpenGL, DirectX, CUDA, OpenCL, and the GRID SDK.
-GPU instances are ideally suited for 3D graphics applications, including game streaming, and compute workloads, including computational chemistry, financial modeling, and engineering design.
+GPU Graphics instances are ideally suited for 3D graphics and game streaming.

 Customers requiring very high, low latency, random I/O access to their data can benefit from High I/O instances.
 High I/O instances are an Amazon EC2 instance type that can provide customers with random I/O rates over 100,000 IOPS.
 High I/O instances are backed by Solid State Disk (SSD) technology and are ideally suited for customers running very high performance NoSQL and relational databases.
 See Amazon EC2 Instance Types to find out more about High I/O instances.